What’s the most household friendly credit card?

 Firstly, Beyond Bank’s low rate Visa offers zero per cent balance transfer fees.
 If you have an existing credit card on which you’re accruing interest and struggling to pay off, you can transfer it to your new Beyond Bank low rate credit card and pay no additional fees for five months.
 This is a great way to get on top of your existing payment requirements without it costing you more later.

-Secondly, this low rate Visa offers 62 days interest free on purchases.
+Secondly, this low rate Visa offers up to 62 days interest free on purchases.
 If you’re in a position to repay your credit card balance in full every month, this is a fantastic way to keep track of your spending.
 Rather than retaining receipts for every cash purchase, your credit card statement will keep track of them for you.
 With no interest payments required, you’ll pay nothing to have a more thorough record of your monthly spend.

 A recent survey from J. D. Power asked customers how satisfied they were with their credit cards.
 Those offering the lowest rate deals delivered the highest satisfaction ratings.